 The next point at which you pay money to your conveyancer is when you exchange.
 You’ll usually pay a 10% deposit of the final balance to your conveyancer.
 (Note, this is the contractual deposit – see the Jargon Buster below.)
 You will then need to pay your final balance before completing, making sure that you have transferred funds in enough time for them to clear before the day of completion.

 If you are selling a property, you will need to pay any balance when you complete on your sale.

 Don’t worry if it all sounds a bit complicated.
 Your conveyancer will take care of everything – including the various exchanges of money that need to happen.

-We’ve broken the conveyancing process into bitesize steps, so you can clearly see when the different conveyancing fees are due if you use My Home Move Conveyancing for your house purchase or sale:
+We’ve broken the conveyancing process into bitesize steps, so you can clearly see when the different conveyancing fees are usually due:

 Step 1 – Initial consultation call

 Step 2 – Pay for your search packs + searches ordered (buying only)

 Step 4 – Contracts signed + completion date agreed

 Step 5 – Send your cash deposit to your conveyancer (unless using proceeds from sale)